-Pupils who continue Learning Development lessons in E Block (Year 10) and D Block (Year 11) will take one fewer GCSE.
-At the end of F Block advice will be available for parents and pupils about the level of support the School believes would be appropriate.
+Students who continue Learning Development lessons in E Block (Year 10) and D Block (Year 11) will take one fewer GCSE.
+At the end of F Block advice will be available for parents and students about the level of support the School believes would be appropriate.
 There are no charges for lessons taken as an option choice.

-Pupils in the Lower XX and XX (equivalent to Sixth Form) have study periods within their timetables which enable them to have support lessons in these periods.
+Students in the LXX and XX (years 12 and 13) have study periods within their timetables during which they may schedule support sessions with the Learning Development Department where support sessions are scheduled.
 There will not be a charge for these lessons, if they are provided in accordance with the School's reasonable adjustments duty.

-EAL pupils may take classes for English as an additional language (EAL).
-These Learning Development lessons are taken as an option choice with six lessons over two weeks in the middle school or during study periods for LXX and XX pupils and no charge is made for these lessons.
+EAL students may take classes for English as an additional language (EAL).
+These Learning Development lessons are taken as an option choice with six lessons over two weeks in the middle school or during study periods by prior arrangement with the Learning Development for LXX and XX students and no charge is made for these lessons.

-Pupils are encouraged to seek advice about issues concerning their own learning and progress in the School.
+Students are encouraged to seek advice about issues concerning their own learning and progress in the School.
 They may arrange ad hoc meetings with their House Liaison staff within the Learning Development Department, or any other member of the department.